Arlington, Texas: Public institutions

-The University of Texas at Arlington (UTA or UT Arlington) is the largest university in North Texas.
+The University of Texas at Arlington (UTA or UT Arlington) is one of the largest universities in Texas.
 The university has over 40,000 students and is a valuable asset to the city of Arlington and its economy.
 Buildings within the academic core of the UT Arlington campus are among the oldest structures in the Dallas/Fort Worth Metroplex, including Preston Hall, Ransom Hall, College Hall, and the original Arlington High School.

 The Southeast Campus of Tarrant County College is located in Arlington.

 Private institutions

 Arlington Baptist University (ABU) is a private 4-year Bible college affiliated with the World Baptist Fellowship that offers undergraduate and graduate degrees.
 ABU traces its founding to J. Frank Norris, the controversial Independent Baptist minister.

-Kaplan College, along with a branch of University of Phoenix is located in Arlington as well.
-The flagship campus of Ogle School (a cosmetology school) is located in Arlington.
+A branch of University of Phoenix is located in Arlington, as well as the flagship campus of Ogle School, a cosmetology school.

 Primary and secondary schools

-Arlington's residents live in five independent school districts (or ISDs): Arlington ISD, Mansfield ISD, Hurst-Euless-Bedford ISD, Kennedale ISD, and Fort Worth ISD.
+Arlington's residents live in five independent school districts (ISDs): Arlington ISD, Mansfield ISD, Hurst-Euless-Bedford ISD, Kennedale ISD, and Fort Worth ISD.
 In Texas, school district boundaries do not always follow city and county boundaries because all aspects of school district government apparatus, including district boundaries, are separated from city and county governments.
-Not all city of Arlington residents are in the AISD, and not all AISD students are residents of Arlington.
+Not all city of Arlington residents is in the AISD, and not all AISD students are residents of Arlington.

 There are currently ten AISD high schools.

-Arlington has dozens of private and public charter schools not affiliated with any ISDs.
+Arlington has dozens of private schools, including Merryhill Preschool, Elementary & Middle School.
+The city also has public charter schools not affiliated with any ISDs.